Kerner Commission: Report summary

-The commission's final work, Report of the National Advisory Commission on Civil Disorders or Kerner Report, was issued on February 29, 1968, after seven months of investigation.
-The report became an instant bestseller, and more than two million Americans bought copies of the 426-page document.
-Its primary finding was that the riots resulted from black and Latino frustration at the lack of economic opportunity.
+The Commission's final work, Report of the National Advisory Commission on Civil Disorders or Kerner Report, was issued on February 29, 1968.
+The Report became an instant bestseller, and more than two million Americans bought copies of the 426-page document.
+Its primary finding was that the riots resulted from Black frustration at the lack of economic opportunity and the manner in which they were treated by white society, especially by the police.
 Martin Luther King Jr. pronounced the report a "physician's warning of approaching death, with a prescription for life."

-The report was made available through the US Government Printing Office.
-Bantam Books would publish the full report under the same name and sell it being "portable", cheap and in a mass-market paperback book format.
-The Bantam edition included its own unique paperback and an introduction written by Tom Wicker of The New York Times.
+The report was made available through the US Government Printing Office, but it was Bantam Books who published the full report that most people purchased or read.
+Bantam published it in an inexpensive, mass-market paperback book format with an introduction written by Tom Wicker of The New York Times.